josue/genetics_grpc/README.md

 ### gRPC Challenge

-1. Genetic Networks routinely transfers data from laboratory experiments to our cloud-based data warehouse.
+1. Company routinely transfers data from laboratory experiments to our cloud-based data warehouse.

     a.
 Commonly, our experiments are conducted in 96-well plates that are handled by robots.
 These plates are depicted below, with A-H on the rows and 1-12 on the columns.
 Wells are named A1-H12 based on the intersection of rows and columns (see image below).